The virtual conference will comprise of 11 sessions delivered across the two day programme.

 Decommissioning experience continues to grow rapidly.
 Companies and individuals continue to learn from the progress being made and sharing that expertise is vital.
 This session is designed to showcase the projects and initiatives that are continuing to deliver value across the decommissioning process.
 It is aimed at everyone in the decommissioning industry with a desire to grow their expertise.

-DECOMMISSIONING AND THE SUSTAINABILITY AGENDA
+DECOMMISSIONING AND THE ENERGY TRANSITION